oksanaIvchenko/feta-corpus/index.md

 The documentation of the corpus, file structure, and annotation format will be added progressively on this website.

 ## Citation
 ## Access and use

-This website provides documentation and sample material from the corpus.
-The license and access conditions for the full corpus will be specified later.

 ## Contact

 For questions or access requests, please contact: